Fauna of Canada: Fish

+Canada has 1,395 known species of fish, the most of any vertebrate group in the country, although the conservation status of roughly a quarter of them could not be determined for lack of information.
 Canada's rivers are famous for their annual runs of Atlantic salmon on the east coast and Pacific salmon on the west coast.
 Canada's many freshwater lakes and streams are home to rainbow trout, Arctic char, and brook trout.
 In the past, invasive species such as the lamprey and zebra mussel have threatened these native species, and while efforts to combat them have been made they still remain a hazard in some areas, and there is an ongoing effort to prevent the spread of Asian carp from the United States.

 There are also significant commercial fisheries of many salt-water species, including Atlantic cod, haddock and halibut, although some of these are in decline.